 Seed capital is the initial funding for any startup for covering initial operating expenses to attract venture capitalists.
 The entrepreneur’s business capabilities and the product’s benefits determine how much seed capital the investor may invest in the startup.

 For instance, Google offered seed capital to the Center for Resource Solutions for the conception of renewable energy certification programs in Asia in April 2016.
+There are many Seed VC firms actively providing this early form of funding to aspiring and promising startups.
+However, the most common source of seed capital is through angel investors and friends and family.

 Venture capital has become more popular among startup companies who could not get funds from other resources such as bank loans.
 Venture capitalists are people who provide funding to startups or small business companies that have long-term growth potential.
 The major downfall for this type of funding is that the investor gets equity and hence has a say in the company decisions.